tombenke/parc/tutorial/README.md

 // Crlf recognizes the string \r\n
 var Crlf = Str("\r\n")
 ```

-The `Str(s string)` parser matches a fixed string literal value given as parameter, with the target string exactly one time.

 The `RegExp(patternName, regexpStr string)` parser tries to match a regular expression.
 The first parameter is the name of the pattern, which is useful to find out which parser we occasionally watch, when we debugging.